CodeSturgeon/reddit-maze/_posts/2009-11-23-data-shakedown.markdown

 API is noticeably faster in the new regime :)

 Fun fact, getting an entity by equality testing on two properties is 2.6x slower than getting by key.
-Getting an entity using a single property is also 2.6x slower.
+Getting an entity using a single property is also 2.6x slower than getting by key.
 Using three properties... again 2.6x slower.
-Maybe the differences are more distinct at larger volumes... but for my uses the results seem pretty clear.
+Maybe the differences are more distinct at larger volumes...